 This notice contains important information about the funding status of your pension plan (the "Plan").
 It also includes general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation (the "PBGC"), a federal insurance agency.
-You are not required to take any action in connection with this notice.
 All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
 It is provided to you for informational purposes.
-This notice is for the plan year (the "Plan Year") beginning on January 1, 2014 and ending on December 31, 2014.
+This notice is for the plan year (the "Plan Year") beginning on January 1, 2015 and ending on December 31, 2015.